-Much like the Santa Fe’s Super Chief incorporated the surrounding geography and historical cultures into its design, so too did the Great Northern with the Builder.
-The train featured murals and designs not only highlighting the beauty of the Cascades and the Pacific Northwest but also the Native American cultures also found in the region.
-For instance, because the train also operated through ranch country, after it was streamlined in the late 1940s, the lunch counter-lounge (appropriately named "The Ranch") featured rustic themes and even included old-fashioned fencing with "GN" adorning the ceiling area.
+Much like the Santa Fe’s Super Chief incorporated the surrounding geography and historical cultures into its design, so too did Great Northern's Empire Builder.
+The train featured murals and designs not only highlighting the beauty of the Cascades and the Pacific Northwest but also the Native American cultures found in the region.
+For instance, because the train operated through ranch country, the lunch counter-lounge (appropriately named "The Ranch") featured rustic themes and even included old-fashioned fencing with "GN" adorning the ceiling area.
 It was all quite eye-catching.
 (For a collection of advertising pieces, timetables, brochures featuring the historic Builder and related GN trains please click here.)
 The lightweight equipment and new diesel power also enabled the train to maintain a must faster schedule of 45 hours, besting the heavyweight consist by 13 1/2 hours.
 The public response was immediate as the Builder enjoyed an average occupancy of 75% and earned $5 million during its first year.